East Street Rails with Trails

 Estimated cost: $1.1 million

 This final phase is a shared-use path and will complete the city's section of this trail.
-Funding has not yet been identified to complete this project.
+The City has recently won a grant to complete design.